What Type of Insurance Do Property Owners Need?

 1. Property Coverage

-Fires, earthquakes, and floods can leave you with major property damage.
-The cost of the repairs and renovations that follow such natural disasters can be major as well.
-Oftentimes, property owners are forced to choose between saving their property and saving their bank account.
+Fires, earthquakes, and floods can cause major property damage.
+The cost of the repairs and renovations that follow such natural disasters can also be high.
+Often, property owners are forced to choose between saving their property and saving their bank account.

-Property damage coverage helps you avoid this by covering the cost of any necessary repairs.
-Although property damage insurance covers damage to the property itself, it doesn’t cover damage to the personal property of tenants.
-Therefore, you may want to advise your tenants to purchase their own renter’s insurance.
+Property coverage or dwelling coverage helps you avoid this by covering the cost of any necessary repairs.
+Although property damage insurance covers damage to the property itself, it does not cover damage to renters’ personal property.
+Therefore, you may want to advise your renters to purchase their own renter’s insurance.

 earthquake damaged building